containers/common/docs/Containerfile.5.md

 **--mount**=*type=secret,TYPE-SPECIFIC-OPTION[,...]*

-- `id` is the identifier for the secret passed into the `buildah bud --secret` or `podman build --secret`.
+- `id` is the identifier for the secret passed into the `buildah build --secret` or `podman build --secret`.
 This identifier is associated with the RUN --mount identifier to use in the Containerfile.

 - `dst`|`target`|`destination` rename the secret file to a specific file in the Containerfile RUN command to use.